wtistang/2024-TechXchange-Labs/1156-Deploy-Liberty-OCP/README.md

         cp /home/techzone/Student/labs/appmod/migration-bundle/src/main/liberty/config/server.xml /home/techzone/wlp/usr/servers/pbwserver

-    Now that the PlantsByWebSphere binary and its configuration are added to the Liberty server, the application is ready to be run form the web browser.
+    Now that the PlantsByWebSphere binary and its configuration are added to the Liberty server, the application is ready to be run from the web browser.

 7. Run the **PlantsByWebSphere** application from the browser.